flintlib/arb/doc/source/acb_dirichlet.rst

 Riemann zeta function zeros
 -------------------------------------------------------------------------------

+The following functions for counting and isolating zeros of the Riemann zeta function use the ideas from the implementation of Turing's method in mpmath [Joh2018b]_ by Juan Arias de Reyna, described in [Ari2012]_.

 .. function:: ulong acb_dirichlet_turing_method_bound(const fmpz_t p)

     Computes an upper bound *B* for the minimum number of consecutive good